mickekring/Self-Watering-Empire-Pot/README.md

 So why "empire"?
 Well, I wanted to throw a bit of Star Wars at it. :)__

 ## Work in progress
-This project is a work in progress.
+This project is a work in progress and considered beta at the moment.
 Check updates for more information.

 ## Disclaimer
 My Python skills are at best on a beginners level so I'll gladly take any good advice.